-This program is designed to prepare students for a wide range of technical positions within the Telecommunications industry.
+This two-year program is designed to prepare students for a wide range of technical positions within the telecommunications industry.
 Specific preparation is in modes, techniques, and mediums of voice, and data transmissions and reception.
-Emphasis is on the telephone instrument, key systems, analog and digital voice communications, data communications, fiber optics applications, satellite and microwave communications and integrated services digital network (ISDN).
-Graduates will be qualified to help select, install, operate, maintain, troubleshoot and repair telecommunications systems.
+Emphasis is on the telephone instrument, key systems, PBX systems, analog and digital voice communications, data communications, fiber optic communications, and satellite and microwave communications.
+Graduates will be qualified to help select, install, operate, maintain, troubleshoot, and repair telecommunications systems.

-This curriculum leads to an Associate of Applied Science Degree and is preparatory for employment upon graduation from Mississippi Gulf Coast Community College.
+This curriculum was developed using the Electronics Technicians Association, International standards from the National Coalition for Electronics Education and ETA's Associate C. E. T. Examination Development Committee.
+An Associate of Applied Science Degree is awarded upon successful completion of this curriculum and is preparatory for employment upon graduation from Mississippi Gulf Coast Community College.
 Where transfer to a senior college or university is desired, a conference should be scheduled with a community college guidance counselor for advisement.